-Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete adopt a density bonus ordinance in compliance with Government Code Section 65915.
-The City will reserve the option of granting an additional density bonus to increase the financial feasibility of an affordable housing project that includes extremely low-; very low-; and low-income units. t Agency projects are received by the Community Development Department.
+Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete an affordable housing project that includes extremely low-; very low-; and low-income units.
 PROGRAM 1.D.3: To help bolster the quality of the City's neighborhoods while providing affordable home-ownership opportunities for those entering the real estate market for the first time the City created a First-Time Homebuyer Program that provides low and moderate income households with up to 35 percent of the purchase price in down payment assistance in the form of 2nd mortgages to purchase foreclosed homes.
 The Agency budgeted \$4.4 million in Housing Set-Aside monies to fund this program.
 In addition to creating affordable home ownership opportunities, this program is designed to help deal with the significant balance of foreclosures currently on the market and to eliminate blight in neighborhoods located within the Agency's Project Area.
-Economic Development Agency, Redevelopmen t Agency 2009-2014 The First-Time Homebuyers Program invested \$1,950,000 from Housing Set-Aside Funds since its inception.
+Economic Development Agency, Redevelopment Agency 2009-2014 The First-Time Homebuyers Program invested \$1,950,000 from Housing Set-Aside Funds since its inception.
 With the adoption of AB 1X26, which eliminated redevelopment agencies and eliminated this funding source, this program has not been continued.
 Delete.
-POLICY 1.E: Apply for state, federal, and other programs for which the City would be the applicant, or a co- sponsor, and work with nonprofit and for-profit developers to PROGRAM 1.E.1: Provide financial incentives to make construction of affordable housing economically feasible by applying for state and federal subsidies.
+POLICY 1.E: Apply for state, federal, and other programs for which the City would be the applicant, or a cosponsor, and work with nonprofit and for-profit developers to make use of those programs directed to homebuilders.
+PROGRAM 1.E.1: Provide financial incentives to make construction of affordable housing economically feasible by applying for state and federal subsidies.
 The City will make use of all available programs for which it is eligible to apply and for which eligible projects have been identified.
-The City will assist nonprofit housing corporations and for-profit developers in applying for state and federal funds for eligible projects (i.e., HOME Redevelopmen t Agency Use redevelopment housing set- aside funds as designated in the City's Redevelopmen t Implementatio n Plan and apply for The City continues to be committed to locating and working with nonprofit housing developers to build projects.
+The City will assist nonprofit housing corporations and for-profit developers in applying for state and federal funds for eligible projects (i.e., HOME Program and Community Block Development Grants).
+If necessary, the City will also use Redevelopment Housing Set-Aside Funds to pay permit or impact fees for residential projects containing Redevelopment Agency Use redevelopment housing set- aside funds as designated in the City's Redevelopment Implementation Plan and apply for additional funding as Notice of Funding Available (NOFAs) is released by the The City continues to be committed to locating and working with nonprofit housing developers to build projects.
 Unfortunately, the market has not allowed the City to have any success at this juncture.
 In addition, the City will continue to work with other local jurisdictions to accomplish this program.
 Modify and continue.